logans-lab/C195-Software-2/README.txt

 This is a 3-view application with a login prompt only displayed at startup.
 The 3 views can be easily accessed by their respective buttons on each of the other views.

-Open .zip file and load into IntelliJ.
-Select specified JDK, SDK, and MySQL diver.
+Download files into configuration below and load into IntelliJ.
+Select specified JDK, SDK, and MySQL driver.
 Run Main.java.
 You will first be prompted to login using the login view.
 Once logged in, can easily navigate between
     the other 3 views.
 Login view:
     Enter credentials.
-Default username and password are 'test', 'test'.
+Default username and password are 'test' and 'test'.
 Appointments view:
     Can toggle between all appointments, this month's appointments, and this week's appointments at the top.
     View and select an appointment in the table.